 - 90% of 18-34 year-olds stream at least some of their content every day

 - Boom in the popularity of short-form online videos and Netflix planning to come up with mobile-savvy content for some of its series unravels the possible twists and turns ahead

-- Social media giant Facebook launched Facebook Watch tab in 2017, Twitter formed various content deals, and YouTube announced its own streaming TV service – all signal an upcoming revolution in the broadcasting industry.
+- Social media giant Facebook launched Facebook Watch tab in 2017, Twitter formed various content deals, and YouTube announced its own streaming TV service – all signal an upcoming revolution in the live broadcasting platform industry.